Skip to main content

 12. Transfer to recipients of personal data within the EEA

-We only pass on the personal data described in this data protection declaration insofar as this is necessary for the provision of our service or is legally required in this context.
-Within the scope of the purposes mentioned here, personal data is forwarded to service providers who work for us and in particular support us in the provision of services.
-In addition to their legal obligation to comply with all data protection regulations, these service providers are bound by further contractual data protection requirements.
-This includes, in particular, an obligation as a Processor pursuant to Art.
+We only disclose the personal data described in this Privacy Policy to the extent necessary to provide our service or to the extent required by law.
+For the purposes specified here, personal data is forwarded to the service providers that work for us and in particular help us to provide our services.
+These service providers are bound by the statutory obligation to comply with all data protection provisions, and we also impose additional contractual obligations relating to data protection on them.
+This includes in particular an obligation as a processor in accordance with Art.
 28 GDPR.
-In particular, we share personal data with the following categories of service providers:
+We forward personal data to the following types of service providers in particular:

 • Accounting, financial institutions, tax and legal advice,